 - More Special Enrollment Period (SEP) support to complete successful enrollments.

-- Help immigrants and mixed-status families navigate coverage options in the marketplace and other insurance options.
+- Help immigrants and mixed-status families navigate the marketplace and other insurance coverage options.

-- Household income calculations provide consulting opportunities for agents to avoid misreporting, which can impact PTC amounts and potential tax refunds.
+- Household income calculations offer consulting opportunities for agents to help prevent misreporting, which can affect PTC amounts and potential tax refunds.

 - Offer year-round compliance assistance to keep coverage active and subsidies in place.